 Semper Vigilans Fortis Paratus et Fidelis Pro Deo et Libertate — 1776

 The mission of this essay is to provide our fellow Americans with a foundational understanding of Liberty, so that we may all more effectively “Support and Defend” the unalienable Rights of Mankind as enumerated in our Declaration of Independence, and enshrined in our Republic’s Constitution.

 If this essay inspires you to action, then I invite you to help us distribute millions of The Patriot’s highly-acclaimed Patriot’s Primer on American Liberty booklets.
 As a preface on Liberty, “endowed by [our] Creator,” these pocket guides are a vital educational resource for Patriots of all ages.
 They are available for bulk purchase and distribution for students, grassroots organizations, civic clubs, political alliances, military and public service personnel, professional associations and other groups.

-(This content may not be reproduced, in whole or in part, without written permission from it’s author.)
+(This content may not be reproduced, in whole or in part, without written permission from the author, Mark Alexander.)